gordonbrander/mild/README.md

 - `view` - a view (an object with `create()` and `render()` functions)
 - `init` - a function that returns an initial transaction object
 - `update` - a function that rturn

+To send messages to the store you can use the `Store.send()` method.
+Store also sends a `send()` function down to view creation and rendering functions.
+This is often used to bind to event listeners and send messages up to the store.